 Different Types of Suspension Systems

-Before getting into the nitty-gritty of different types of caravan suspension systems, it is important for you to understand exactly what these systems are and why they are necessary for your caravan.
+Before getting into the nitty-gritty of different types of caravan suspension systems, it is important for you to understand exactly what these systems are & why they are necessary for your caravan.

-As you might be aware, the goal of a suspension system is to absorb the bumps and potholes on the road.
-The suspension system needs to be strong enough to keep everything inside the caravan stable and safe.
+As you might be aware, the goal of a suspension system is to absorb the bumps & potholes on the road.
+The suspension system needs to be strong enough to keep everything inside the caravan stable & safe.

 The goal of a damper is to convert this energy into heat or thermal energy in order to dissipate that energy.
 This is why dampers or shock absorbers need to be capable of handling a large amount of heat.